lucamartucci/lucamartucci.github.io/Notes.md

 ---
 Here I put links to notes I made when study.

-**Intro to Cryptography**
+**Cryptography**
-These notes will mostly focus on proofs and important discussions.
-Proofs are either based on the original notes or made by myself.
+These notes will mostly focus on proofs and discussions.
+Each part may cover discussion about a specific topic.
+The collection of material referred can be found in the first notes.
 [01](https://jiyuzhang1994.github.io/CryptoLec01/) : Logistics; Secret, Perfect Security, One-Time Pad.
 [02](https://jiyuzhang1994.github.io/CryptoLec02/) : Discussion on OWFs; OWP, TDP.